What is differential geometry: curves and surfaces

 \chapter{Afterword}

-For further study, you need to read a text on tensor calculus; the book of Richard Bishop and Samuel Goldberg \cite{bishop-goldberg} is one of our favorites.
-Once it is done, you are ready to do Riemannian geometry.
+After our book, if you continue with Riemannian geometry, then half of the material in this subject will look familiar.
+But first, you need to read a text on tensor calculus; the book by Richard Bishop and Samuel Goldberg \cite{bishop-goldberg} is one of our favorites.

-You may go with ``Comparison geometry'' \cite{cheeger-ebin} --- the good old classics from Jeff Cheeger and David Ebin.
-In this case you might be surprised to see that you already know half of material in the book; altho it is only written using a different language.
-For example proofs of the comparisons theorem require only cosmetic modifications.

-A safer option would be another classical book ``Riemannsche Geometrie im Großen'' \cite{gromoll-klingenberg-meyer} by Detlef Gromoll, Wilhelm Klingenberg, and Werner Meyer (it is available in German and Russian).